MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 1.2 Configure Yarn

-Use the following command to configure Yarn to use the `node-module` linker instead of its default linking strategy:
+Configure Yarn to use the `node-module` linker instead of its default linking strategy:

 ```bash
 yarn config set nodeLinker node-modules